Lander-Haskell/.github/profile/README.md

 Projects and experiments created using Haskell.

-Notably small relative to my actual hour-count spent studying and writing Haskell; a fantastic learning language, but challenging for project work.
+Notably small relative to my actual hour-count spent studying and writing Haskell

+(Perhaps this speaks to its status as a fantastic learning language.)